Wuziyi616/LEOD/docs/install.md

 python -m pip install 'git+https://github.com/facebookresearch/detectron2.git'
 ```

+We also provide a `environment.yml` file which lists all the packages in our final environment.

 I sometimes encounter a weird bug where `Detectron2` cannot run on types of GPUs different from the one I compile it on (e.g., if I compile it on RTX6000 GPUs, I cannot use it on A40 GPUs).
 To avoid this issue, go to [coco_eval.py](../utils/evaluation/prophesee/metrics/coco_eval.py) and set the `compile_gpu` to the GPU you compile it (the program will not import `Detectron2` when detecting a different GPUs in use).